BackofenLab/RNAProt/README.md

 rnaprot predict --in PUM2_PARCLIP_gp_out --train-in PUM2_PARCLIP_train_out --out PUM2_PARCLIP_NORAD_predict_out --mode 2 --plot-top-profiles
 ```

 Now we can take a look at the predicted peak regions (BED, TSV), or observe the profiles just like for `rnaprot eval`.
 The predicted peak regions are stored in BED format, as well as in a table file with additional information (.tsv).
 For details on output formats, see the [Documentation](#documentation).
+Note that while model prediction itself is very fast, plotting (especially getting the single mutation infos) takes some time for each peak region.
+So if you predict on a large set of input sites or sequences, you might want to disable plotting (or just exercise patience and wait).
+You can also predict only on certain input sites or a small subset (e.g. site_id1, site_id2), by specifying `--site-id site_id1 site_id2`.

 ### Test example with genomic regions as input